Redbox Logo

 Redbox Emblem

 In the past, the most emblematic element of the Redbox logo was the curved arch.
-She seemed to unite all the letters, showed their commonality, and denoted the inextricable connection of the company with customers.
+She seemed to unite all the letters, showing their commonality and denoting the inextricable connection between the company and its customers.
 In 2017, the arc was removed, but after the inscription, a purple circle appeared.
-Due to its location (bottom right), it was used as a point—styling the title for Redbox added originality to the company’s image.
+Due to its location (bottom right), it was used as a point styling the title for Redbox, adding originality to the company’s image.

 The first logo font was a variant of Target Book.
-Typographer Tomi Haaparanta designed an original typeface avoiding corners and serifs.
+Typographer Tomi Haaparanta designed an original typeface that avoids corners and serifs.
 Most of the attention was drawn to the lowercase “e” with a diagonal stroke in the middle.
-The modern wordmark also uses letters with rounded corners; only the “r” and “x” have serifs on the edges.
-They are as wide as the rest of the lines.
+The modern wordmark also uses rounded-corner letters; only the “r” and “x” have serifs.
+They are as wide as the other lines.

 Redbox Symbol

-The lettering color matches the name Redbox, although it has a slight pink tint (# E41644).
-This reddish-pink tone makes the wordmark work well with the purple dot placed at the bottom after the 2017 redesign.
+The lettering color matches the name ‘Redbox’ and has a slight pink tint (#E41644).
+This reddish-pink tone complements the wordmark well, particularly with the purple dot at the bottom, as introduced in the 2017 redesign.